 If you want to cancel a booking that is for a date later in the year, normal cancellation terms and conditions apply.
 You should contact your tour operator directly.

-You can read more in our document on liability of carriers of passengers by sea in the EU or the Department of Transport, Tourism and Sport's Maritime Sector COVID-19 FAQ (pdf).
+You can read more in our document on your rights when travelling in the EU by ship or the Department of Transport, Tourism and Sport's Maritime Sector COVID-19 FAQ (pdf).
 Contact the National Transport Authority (NTA) (or phone 01 8798300), if you have queries or complaints about your rights as a ferry or cruise ship passenger.

 What about my accommodation booking?

 You may be entitled to a refund of your accommodation costs.

 If your hotel or other accommodation is part of a package holiday, it is covered under the cancellation rules for package holidays (explained above).